Welcome to Year 1

 As mathematicians, we will consolidate place value within 10 and develop our addition and subtraction skills within 10.
 In geometry we learn to recognise 2d and 3d shapes.

 As scientists, we will be observing the changes across the season including the weather and the length of days.
-We will also identify the basic parts of the human body and its senses, as well as identify common animals.
+We will also identify the basic parts of the human body and its senses, and explore different materials and their properties.

-As geographers, we will use geographical fieldwork skills such as map making, devising a key and using symbols to show where things are clearly on a map of our classroom and surrounding areas within the school grounds.
+As geographers, we will study our local area, use geographical fieldwork skills such as map making, devising a key and using symbols to show where things are clearly on a map school environment and our community of Broughton.
 This will help us to better understand our surroundings and help to develop our observational skills.

 As theologians we will learn about Christians and what they believe and will explore their belief in God and the story of creation.
 We will learn how Christians believe Jesus came to work with human beings to help them fix something and about the stories he told to help teach Christians how to do this.
 We will also learn about the Christian community, the importance of the church building and ceremonies and special celebrations that happen there.